dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

-    To avoid having to repeat these steps whenever you set up a new game, copy an icon on which you have already performed this initial procedure into your new game folder, rather than copying the original one from the `.dmg` file.
+    To avoid having to repeat these steps whenever you set up a new game, copy an icon on which you have already performed this initial procedure into your new game folder rather than copying the original one from the `.dmg` file.

 <h3>Linux</h3>

-Open your favourite terminal, `cd` into the `Prince of Persia` directory, then run the `dosbox` command from there.
+Open your favourite terminal and `cd` into the `Prince of Persia` directory, then run the `dosbox` command from there.

 Make sure to check with the `--version` argument that you're running DOSBox Staging and not some other DOSBox variant: